Tour North Carolina’s Historic Homes

 1 Tryon PalaceNew BernSee on map

 Completed in 1770 for Royal Governor William Tryon and his family, Tryon Palace served as the first permanent capitol of North Carolina.
 Described as the grandest public building in all of the colonies, it became a controversial issue when “back country” residents listed its cost as one of the grievances in the 1764 rebellion of the “Regulators."
-You can join Tryon Palace’s long history of distinguished visitors, such as President George Washington, as you walk around more than 20 historical buildings and 14 acres of period gardens, watch living history programs, and enjoy craft and domestic skill demonstrations.
-You can also take time to see other historic buildings and visit the History Education Center on the Trent River.
+You can join Tryon Palace’s long history of distinguished visitors – such as President George Washington – as you walk around a number of historical buildings and 14 acres of period gardens, watch living history programs, and enjoy craft and domestic skill demonstrations.
+You can also take time to see other historic buildings and visit the North Carolina History Center on the Trent River.

 2 Somerset Place

 2 Somerset PlaceCreswellSee on map

 An active plantation near Edenton from 1785-1865, Somerset may once have encompassed 100,000 acres.
 It was eventually home to some 300 enslaved African-Americans, which made it a large plantation by North Carolina’s more modest standards.
 When you visit, you’ll see 31 of the original lakeside acres and seven original 19th-century buildings.
 You can take an interpretive tour that chronicles the lifestyles of plantation residents into one concise social history.

 Praised by President Franklin Delano Roosevelt for having the most beautiful interior of any governor’s residence in America, North Carolina’s Executive Mansion is also known for being built by people who were serving time in prison.
 Colonel William J. Hicks, warden of the state penitentiary at the time, supervised the eight-year construction project using prison labor and native products such as clay, sandstone and timber.
 Prisoners’ names can still be found etched in the brick and sandstone.